Terence Joseph Nation (8 August 1930 – 9 March 1997) was a British writer and producer from Wales.

 - Blake's 7.
-He wrote every episode of the first series, but his role was reduced until he did not write anything for the fourth and final series.
+He wrote every episode of the first series, and occasionally thereafter, gradually reducing his role until he did not write anything for the fourth and final series.

 - Survivors.
 An After the End show, about the aftermath of a massive plague.
 Nation only worked on the first season, before leaving due to creative differences with the producer, Terence Dudley (who would also work on Doctor Who).
-He also wrote a novel adaptation, which forms the basis for the 2008 reimagining.
+He also wrote a novel adaptation, which formed the basis for the 2008 reimagining.